-• Communicate with the assigned Education Program Specialist prior to submission of a revision in the online ADE Grants Management system.
+• Communicate with the assigned Education Program Specialist prior to submission of a revision in GME.
 He/she will be able to determine the allowability of the revision and will provide tips for a successful revision

-- Communicate with the organization's business office to find out where funds should be placed in - Communicate the proposed revision clearly in the narrative descriptions in the ADE Grants Management Enterprise system (GME).
-Grantees must provide a trail of where the funds came from and where the funds are being moved to in the revision - Begin the revision with the revision date in the narrative description so it makes it easier to locate the most recent revisions during the review process.
-(Example: "Revision #1 10/01/23...")
+- Communicate with the organization's business office to find out where funds should be placed in the various budget codes - Communicate the proposed revision clearly in the narrative descriptions in GME.
+Sub-grantees must provide a trail of where the funds came from and where the funds are being moved to in the revision - Begin the revision with the revision date in the narrative description so it makes it easier to locate the most recent revisions during the review process.
+(Example: "Revision #1 10/01/24...")
 The revision number should match the GME header revision number - The revision language provided in the narrative description section should include whether the site is increasing or decreasing that budget line and by how much.
-Grantees must provide a brief description of the increase and decrease - Submit all fiscal revisions for ADE approval PRIOR to incurring expenses to avoid an audit finding.
-Failure to maintain alignment with expenditures and the approved budget in the Grants Management system can result in the questionable costs needing to be paid back to the Federal Grant
+Sub-grantees must provide a brief description of the increase and decrease - Submit all fiscal revisions for ADE approval PRIOR to incurring expenses to avoid an audit finding.
+Failure to maintain alignment with expenditures and the approved budget GME can result in the questionable costs needing to be paid back to the Federal Grant